Pratik-7i/VIPER/README.md

 - This is the only class that interacts with all others.
 - This is the mediator between the view and the Interactor.
-- It contains the UI related (but UIKit independent) business logic, invokes methods on the Interactor.
+- It contains the UI-related (but UIKit independent) business logic, and invokes methods on the Interactor.
 - It gets user response from the View and works accordingly.
 The only class to communicate with all the other components.
 Calls the Router for wire-framing, Interactor to fetch data (network calls or local data calls), View to update the UI.
 - It directs data between the View and Interactor, taking user actions and calling Router to move the user between views.